 Access: Versailles Château Rive Gauche station (RER C) or Versailles Rive Droite station (Transilien L, access by the Paris Saint-Lazare station)

 4) Louvre Museum

 Royal residence for 300 years, the Palais du Louvre has been hosting the Louvre Museum since 1793.

 Gathering thousands of pieces of artwork from Ancient Egypt to the Romantic Period, the Louvre is the symbol of the History of France.

-The Louvre Museum is open every day except on Tuesdays, from 9 am to 6 pm.
-On Wednesdays and Fridays, the museum closes at 9:45 pm.
+Schedules: Every day – except on Tuesdays – from 9 AM to 6 PM.
+On Wednesdays and Fridays, the museum closes at 9:45 PM.

 Access: Metro Palais Royal – Musée du Louvre (lines 1 and 7)

 Located on the Ile de la Cité, the Notre-Dame-de-Paris cathedral was for a long time the main symbol of Paris, before the Eiffel Tower was built.